Jean-Jacques Birgé: Biography

 His last artworks are Les Portes (Doors, interactive video installation with Nicolas Clauss) and Nabaz'mob (opera for 100 smart rabbits with Antoine Schmitt for which they receive Ars Electronica Award of Distinction Digital Musics 2009).

 After CD Etablissement d'un ciel d'alternance, a duo with writer Michel Houellebecq, he produces dozens of online albums.

 He currently plays with Amandine Casadamont (turntables), Vincent Segal (cello), Antonin-Tri Hoang (alto sax, bass clarinet), Sacha Gattino (misc.)...
 One of his last show uses the famous Oblique Strategies game of cards with musicians such as Médéric Collignon, Julien Desprez, Pascal Contet and many others.

 His last participations to exhibitions feratured Musée du Louvre (2015), Grand Palais, Panthéon and Palais de Tokyo (2016), Cité des Sciences et de l'Industrie (2016-2018)...

 In 2018, he plays at the closing of La Maison Rouge with Vincent Segal, Antonin-Tri Hoang and Mexican artist Daniela Franco.
 And he produces the CD The 100th Anniversary of Jean-Jacques Birgé (1952-2052).
-In 2020, the CD Perspectives for the 22nd Century follows this utopian path. and the double CD Pique-nique au labo features 28 guests among the best improvisers, showing that improvisation is not a style, but a way of living.
+In 2020, the CD Perspectives for the 22nd Century follows this utopian path.
 In 2021, he recorded Fictions LP with saxophonist Lionel Martin, and in 2022 he reformed Un Drame Musical Instantané with Francis Gorgé and writer Dominique Meens.

-Site drame.org offers 173 hours of unissued free downlable music, plus a random radio.
+In 2020 and 2023 the 3 CDs Pique-nique au labo features 48 guests.
+In 2024, Apéro Labo are live concerts at Studio GRRR, and Animal Opera is Birgé's first CD without any human musician!